BnayaGross/Longevity-module/README.md

    3.1 "PPI_2022.csv" - The Protein-Protein interaction data.

    3.2 "Gene_hallmarks.csv" - The aging genes and their association with the hallmark of aging.
-This data is obtained from the OpenGenes database.
+This data is obtained from the OpenGenes database - "https://open-genes.com/download".

    3.3 "all_drugbank_drugs.csv" -  All drugs and their targets.
 This data is obtained from the DrugBank database.

    3.4 "age-related-changes.tsv" - Aging-related expression changes used to calculate pAGE.
-This data is obtained from the OpenGenes database.
+This data is obtained from the OpenGenes database - "https://open-genes.com/download".

    3.5 "PPI_2022_distances.pkl" - All shortest paths between pairs of nodes in the interactome.
 This file is very big and cannot be uploaded to GitHub.
 Please use the script "Create_PPI_2022_distances.ipynb" to generate it.
 4. The folder "CMap_data" contains the expression data of the drug perturbations used by the algorithm to obtain the results.
 Specifically, it contains the following files: